MacLeodDevelopment/andrewmacleod-dot-com/StaticSite/experience/senior-consultant-cgi.md

 ## Kingspan

-I worked as tech lead, test lead and platform engineer, extending functionality of a customer-facing website and back office tools for designing complex insulation for constructions.
+I worked as tech lead, test lead and platform engineer, extending functionality of a customer-facing website and back office tools for designing complex insulation for the construction industry.

 ## Frasers Group